parmsam/arrr/README.md

   Yeah
   You used to call me on my cell phone"
 )
-#> [1] "Ye used t' call me on me ye used t', ye used t' aye ye used t' call me on me cell phone Weigh anchor and hoist the mizzen!"
+#> [1] "Ye used t' call me on me ye used t', ye used t' aye ye used t' call me on me cell phone"
 ```

 ## Credit